LB-SE/DinnerTimeApp/README.md

 ## Example 2

-A user searches for recipes containing several ingredients 'flour sugar, milk' They recieve a list of recipes containing flour, sugar and milk.
+A user searches for recipes containing several ingredients 'flour sugar, milk' They recieve a list of recipes containing flour, sugar and milk